Universal Orlando Discounts and Deals

 - Annual Passholder Ticket Discounts

 - AAA/CAA Ticket Advance Purchase Discounts

 - Military Ticket Discounts

 - University of Central Florida Ticket Discounts

 - Using Award Points for FREE Tickets

-Regular ticket prices for Universal Orlando last went up on 2/27/14.
-Annual Pass prices last went up on 5/29/14.
+Regular ticket prices for Universal Orlando last went up in October 2023.
+Annual Pass prices last went up in April 2023.

 PRICES BELOW INCLUDE TAX